 Why recording is so important

-When you discover a deviation in your HACCP process, your first instinct is often: solve the problem and move on.
-But that's not enough.
+You discover a deviation in your HACCP process and your first instinct kicks in: fix it fast and get back to service.
+But that approach leaves you vulnerable.
 You also need to record what happened and what measures you took.

 ⚠️ Attention:

-During an NVWA inspection, you need to be able to demonstrate that you acted appropriately when problems occurred.
-Without documentation, it looks like you did nothing.
+During an NVWA inspection, you need to demonstrate that you acted appropriately after problems occurred.
+Without documentation, it appears you did nothing.

-- Proof of responsible action: You show that you take problems seriously
+- Proof of responsible action: You demonstrate that you take problems seriously

-- Learning for the future: You can recognize patterns and prevent recurrence
+- Learning for the future: You can spot patterns and prevent recurrence

 - Legal protection: In case of complaints or inspections, you have evidence of your measures